ChrisThorn10/ampemails/README.md

 I am still in the process of understanding how AMP works in email.
 For many of the files here I have gotten them to validate and work in the playground enviroment, but for some I have not gotten them to work when I send a test version.
 Still trying to understand why this is the case.

 ## files
-- **form-example-001** is a folder containing assets used to test a multi question form in email
+- **[form-example-001](https://github.com/ChrisThorn10/ampemails/tree/master/form-example-001)** Multi question form in email with redirect